SachinSharmaa/POC-SSE/README.md

 # POC-SSE
-This is a basic POC on implementation of Server Sent Events to send notifications in Spring Boot.
+This is a basic POC on implementation of Server Sent Events to send notifications from a Spring Boot Application.